Enchanted Realms Rulebook

 How to manage the extraordinary

-As stated before, there will be times the entire score of a sub-quality will be used and there are times it will require its modifier.
+As stated before, there will be times the entire score of a sub-attribute will be used and there are times it will require its modifier.
 Starting at a score of 4, a +1 modifier is gained.
 For each 2 points beyond that, another +1 is given when specified.
 This will always be calculated by the maximum regardless of current injury.
-However, there is an upper limit of +5 for modifiers from sub-quality scores.
+However, there is an upper limit of +5 for modifiers from sub-attribute scores.

 |0 - 3||no modifier|